zompimalakae/termux-monet/README.md

 ## True italic fonts
 > As described in https://github.com/termux/termux-app/pull/2829, true italic fonts support can be enabled when placing an italic font in `~/.termux/font-italic.ttf`

 ***

+## Displaying images with sixel
+> As described in https://github.com/termux/termux-app/pull/2973, Termux can display images and gifs using sixel and iterm2 protocols.
+> For displaying images and gifs using `Sixel`, use `img2sixel image.png`
+> For displaying images and gifs using `iTerm2`, use https://iterm2.com/utilities/imgcat script. `./imgcat image.png`

+***
 ## Running termux from ADB